benegd/reproducible-research-course-project-2/rrproject2.md

 ### How human health will be considered for this study

-The comparing a human life to severe injury is contraversal and in the terms of the data the specific severity of injuries is not defined and the type widely varied so it can't be defined even in a monetary way.

-Testing if changed the ratio of value place on death compared to injury affects the most harmful event type.
-To see if futher research would be worthwhile to give a clearer result.
+Testing to see if changed the ratio of death compared to injury affects the most harmful event type.

-Since it is very difficult to define a ratio a broad range from 1:1 to 100:1 will be tested.
+A broad range from 1:1 to 100:1 will be tested.

 Only the 20 event types with the highest health impact will be reviewed.